jbroadway/docs/docs/1.0/creator-tools/installation-and-setup.md

    of your custom characters and sets.
 4. Import the Flipside Creator Tools package from step 2 by choosing _Assets > Import Package > Custom Package_ in the Unity application menu.

-After installing the Unity package, you should see a wizard appear over the **Scene** pane in Unity showing **Set Flipside Creator ID**, and a new **Flipside Creator Tools** menu item appear in Unity's application menu across the top.
+5. After installing the Unity package, navigate to _Flipside Creator Tools > Open Creator Tools_ to open the Creator Tools wizard.
+You can dock this window anywhere you like in the editor.

 ![Flipside Creator Tools - Set Flipside Creator ID](/files/docs/screenshots/set-creator-id.png)